-Your child can paint on paper indoors with fingers or large paintbrushes; outdoors, he can paint on sidewalks, rocks, or stones.
+Children can paint on paper indoors with fingers or large paintbrushes; outdoors, they can paint on sidewalks, rocks or stones.

 10. Feather Painting

-Using somewhat thinned tempera, squeeze paints onto paper with droppers and then use feathers to move the paint around.
+Using slightly thinned tempera, squeeze paints onto paper with droppers and then use feathers to move the paint around.